-In late 2005, the Company adjusted its business trends by investing in the core business of Information Technology via its Subsidiary, Datapro Computer Systems Company Limited (DCS), due to continued business expansion and producing benefits for the Company.
+In the late 2005, the Company adjusted its business directions by investing in the core business of Information Technology through a Subsidiary, Datapro Computer Systems Company Limited (DCS), because such business was continuously expanding and profitable for the Company.
 Then, the Company changed its name to Premier Technology Public Company Limited (PT) on 27 October 2006.

-In 2011, the Company invested in land and buildings, Premier Place Building, and renovated both inside and outside the building for use as an office and Disaster Recovery Center to serve the customers of its Subsidiary and space for rent.
+In 2011, the Company has invested in land and buildings, Premier Place Building, and renovated both inside and outside the building for as an office and for business operations, providing backup data center services (disaster recovery center) to customers of the subsidiary, and rent out some of the space to other people.

-1.1.1 Vision, Objectives, Goal, Strategy
+1.1.1 Vision, objectives, goal, strategy